 Karate is a highly efficient and deadly martial art.
 If practiced regularly it can help to improve your chances of successful self defence.

 Its a great way to keep physically healthy as you will train your all round fitness including core strength, aerobic fitness, stamina, coordination and flexibility.
 At its core, traditional karate centres around the Japanese principles of respect.
 Respect for your fellow students, the instructor, the dojo and this respect should also extend to what you encounter in your everyday life outside the dojo.
 Traditional karate differs from other sports focused martial arts that may prioritise 'winning' and spectatorship before humility.
 The moral and philosophical principles are what defines it as an art of self-defence rather than the learning of pure street fighting skills.

-Terry Furuzawa is a 3rd Dan black belt SSKA certified instructor of second generation Japanese heritage.
+Terry Furuzawa is a 3rd Dan black belt certified instructor of second generation Japanese heritage.
 Terry first pursued an interest in Shorin-ryu Karate whilst at university before an academic move took him to Kyokushin Karate.
-After an extended hiatus, his return to karate was with the local Shotokan club in Sunbury-on-Thames where he has been training for the past 10 years.
+After an extended hiatus, his return to karate was with the local Shotokan club in Ashford where he has been training for the past 10 years.
 His other experience includes advanced level Goju-ryu karate and Japanese jujitsu.

 "Karate can be very rewarding with the continual challenge to progress this practical life skill.
 The more effort you put in, the greater the benefit to your fitness, health and the enjoyment you get from training."

-We are a family friendly club training adults and children from 7 years old.
+We are a small family friendly club training adults and children from 8 years old.
 Parents can train along with their children and in fact such participation is great for their mutual progression and development.